jdeath/Hubspace-Homeassistant/README.md

 Also be sure to check the friendlyname of your light.
 It must match *exactly* as shown in the app, including uppercase/lowercase.
 Requiring the case to match may be a recent change by Hubspace

-If you have a combo fan/light, just add the name of the parent device from the hubspace app.
+If you have a combo fan/light, it is confirmed to work best if you do not use friendlyname or roomnames.
+The automatic scan should pick it up.
+If you must use friendlyname, just add the name of the parent device from the hubspace app.
 Do not add the seperate names for the light and fan.
-The integration will make a light.friendlyname (the light) and light.friendlyname_fan (the fan)
+The integration will make a light.friendlyname (the light) and light.friendlyname_fan (the fan).
+Better handling is a work in progress.

 If you have an outlet or a transfomer, just add the name of the parent device from the hubspace app.
 Do not add the seperate outlet's/transformer's names.
 The integration will figure it out and make entities called light.friendlyname_outlet_X or light.freindlyname_transformer_X where X is 1,2,3 depending on how many outputs in has.